tylerjwoodfin/remindmail/README.md

     - note that Gmail will _not_ work due to their security restrictions.
     - it's very bad practice to store your password in plaintext; for this reason, never sync this file.
     - always use a unique email address specifically for this, and _especially_ use a unique password.
+    - an example client id and secret can be found [here](https://github.com/jonahar/google-reminders-cli/blob/master/app_keys.json)
   - Your `settings.json` should be similar to this:

   ```